You are here

 Kimpton’s Mason & Rook Hotel, 1430 Rhode Island Avenue NW, Washington, DC 20005

 Restaurateur Richard Sandoval opened these two nearly neighboring eateries.
-Masa 14, a Latin fusion hot spot, the second Mexican, they both have fantastic rooftops and happy hours to enjoy small plates and craft cocktails.
+Masa 14, a Latin fusion hot spot, and El Centro D.F., which focuses on Mexican cuisine, both have fantastic rooftops and happy hours to enjoy small plates and craft cocktails.
 Masa 14 is the quieter of the two, great for a second date.

 The Scene: You’ll want to dress to impress, but not with a blazer and slacks.
 Think more Euro, with tighter fitting, more daring outfits.